Electrical safety testing: Means Of Protection (MOP)

-The concept is that no one means of protection should be totally necessary to the device's safety, so that the failure of one should not make the device immediately dangerous.
+No one means of protection should be totally necessary to the device's safety, so that the failure of one should not make the device immediately dangerous.

-MOP is further divided into MOOP and MOPP.
+MOP practices are further divided into MOOP and MOPP.

 Means Of Operator Protection (MOOP)

 A concept introduced in the standard for medical electrical equipment IEC 60601-1.

 Means of Patient Protection (MOPP)

 Electrical safety standard set forward by standards organizations across the globe such as the American National Standards Institute (ANSI), Canadian Standards Association, and European Commission in IEC60601-1.
 MOPP safety standards aim to set basic safety requirements for medical electrical equipment.
 "With hazardous voltages present in a system a robust and reliable approach to isolation is needed such that multiple and un-related insulation system failures would need to occur before an operator or patient is put at risk.
 To achieve this, two independent measures of protection are required or a single measure of physical isolation such as creepage/clearance or solid insulation deemed equivalent."
 In addition to the insulation of the device being powered the additional main points the organizations have set forward with the implementation of the MOPP standards are: